FabricMC/fabric-docs/develop/data-generation/enchantments.md

 ## Creating the Enchantment {#creating-the-enchantment}

-To create the definition for our custom enchantment, we will use the `register` method in our generator class.
+To create the definition for our custom enchantment, we will use the `key` method in our generator class.

 Register your enchantment in the generator's `configure` method, using the enchantment registered in `ModEnchantments`.